The Cookin Chicks

 Instructions

-• Set Instant Pot to saute mode and add in the oil.
+• Set the Instant Pot to Sauté mode and add the oil.

-• Once screen reads HOT, add in the rice and cook for about 3-5 minutes, or until a few pieces turn golden brown.
+• Once HOT, add the rice and cook 3-5 minutes, stirring occasionally, until lightly golden.

-• Add in the garlic and cook an additional 1 minute.
+• Stir in the garlic and cook 1 minute.

 Notes